-BenevolentAI, is an artificial intelligence company developing and applying advanced technologies to transform the way drugs are designed, developed, tested and brought to market.
-The company has developed the ‘Benevolent Platform’ an end-to-end computational and experimental platform for drug discovery that’s spans data ingestion to clinical development
+BenevolentAI is an artificial intelligence company developing and applying advanced technologies to transform the way drugs are designed, developed, tested and brought to market.
+The company has developed the ‘Benevolent Platform’, an end-to-end computational and experimental platform for drug discovery that spans data ingestion to clinical development

-Last year, the BenevolentAI award was won by Parkinson’s UK and the Cure Parkinson’s Trust.
-The project aimed to identify available medicines that can be re-purposed to address Parkinson’s disease as well as brand-new drugs.
+Last year, the BenevolentAI Award was won by Parkinson’s UK and the Cure Parkinson’s Trust.
+The project aimed to identify available medicines that can be re-purposed to address Parkinson’s disease as well as to find brand new drugs.

 BenevolentAI and AMRC are running the Award once again to help charities accelerate their medical research by using artificial intelligence.

 The BenevolentAI Award will offer the winning application access to the Benevolent Platform to solve specific research challenges the selected charity is facing.
 BenevolentAI will apply its technology to the given charity’s area of interest to interrogate the vast array of available biomedical data sources and generate new ideas and thinking.
 It will also give access to BenevolentAI’s scientific expertise, resources and network.

 The award is of an ‘in kind’ nature and aimed at solving a specific challenge the charity is facing, for example:

 Essentially, the award offers the potential to drive forward a charity’s scientific mission to create better understanding of disease, the relevant research landscape and develop new treatments and therapies.